johnsaigle/scary-strings/README.md

 Flagged lines of code are written to a CSV file so you can track your audit progress!

-The list of potentially dangerous API calls comes from the [Web Application Hacker's Handbook](http://mdsec.net/wahh/)!
+The list of potentially dangerous API calls comes primarily from the [Web Application Hacker's Handbook](http://mdsec.net/wahh/).

+The basic lists from this book have been modified and augmented by adding function calls and other scary strings that I've found in my experience as well as from blog posts.

 ## Languages Currently Supported

 - PHP

-with plans to add support for Python as well, and probably JavaScript.
+- Python (limited wordlists)